Both conditions develop early in life and have similar symptoms. They can lead to difficulties that include:

 Symptoms specific to AS include:

-- all-absorbing interest in a specific, focused topic, such as sports statistics or animals
+- having an all-absorbing interest in a specific, focused topic, such as sports statistics or animals

 - being unable to practice nonverbal communication, such as eye contact, facial expressions, or body gestures